Creating API endpoint for webhooks

 ]

-Each response HTTP 4xx will be translated as a campaign event with the status "failed".
+Each HTTP 4xx response is recorded as a campaign event with the status "failed."

-A chunk of customers means a group of customers that entered the scenario at the same time (Now trigger, Regularly triggered scenarios).
-For event-triggered scenarios, every customer is a new chunk.
+A chunk is a group of customers that entered the scenario at the same time, for example via a Now trigger or a regularly triggered scenario.
+For event-triggered scenarios, every customer is a separate chunk.

-Do not respond with 4xx if the request is invalid only for 1 customer due to webhook personalization.
-For this, you need to use the "per customer" webhook, which sends and processes for one customer only at a time.
-However, remember that this increases the load on the API endpoint.
+Do not return HTTP 4xx if the request is invalid only for one customer due to webhook personalization.
+For that case, use the "Per customer" webhook, which sends and processes one customer at a time.
+Note that this approach increases the load on your API endpoint.

-• 400 Bad request - request generated by Bloomreach Engagement is invalid due to incorrect Webhook definition
+- 400 Bad request: the request generated by Bloomreach is invalid due to an incorrect webhook definition.

-• 401 Unauthorized - credentials are not provided or invalid
+- 401 Unauthorized: credentials are not provided or are invalid.

 HTTP 500

-HTTP 500 responses indicate that your API is unavailable to process the request.
-Bloomreach Engagement will attempt to retry the request later.
+HTTP 500 indicates that your API is unavailable to process the request.
+Bloomreach retries the request later.

 Retry policy

-There is a maximum of 3 retries (total of 4 requests attempts).
-Batch webhooks with batch limit of 10 or above may do up to 7 retries (8 attempts).
+The maximum number of retries is 3, for a total of 4 request attempts.
+Batch webhooks with a batch limit of 10 or above may retry up to 7 times, for a total of 8 attempts.

-The time between each retry increases with some random factor (the average delays for 4 attempts are 7, 45, and 300 seconds respectively with randomized +-10%, which might change in future without announcement).
+The delay between retries increases with a random factor.
+The average delays for 4 attempts are approximately 7, 45, and 300 seconds respectively, with a randomized variance of plus or minus 10%.
+These values may change without notice.

-However, when Bloomreach Engagement encounters too many unrecoverable errors, it starts aborting Webhook requests.
-This aborting occurs for customers it hasn't processed yet, to protect itself from exhaustion.
+When Bloomreach encounters too many unrecoverable errors, it begins aborting webhook requests for customers it has not yet processed, to protect itself from exhaustion.

 Unrecoverable errors

-• Exhausts number of retries for recoverable errors*
+- Exhausting the number of retries for recoverable errors.

-It's advised that you build your API idempotent, which requires a unique request identifier and rejects the processing of duplicate requests.
+It's recommended to build your API to be idempotent, using a unique request identifier to reject duplicate requests.

 Response format

-Bloomreach Engagement supports any content type in requests.
-However, only JSON and plain text format can be parsed as a response.
-The use of JSON formatted responses is recommended.
+Bloomreach supports any content type in requests.
+Only JSON and plain text can be parsed as a response.
+JSON formatted responses are recommended.

 Performance requirements